Ila-bura/C-est-la-V/README.md

 - UXWing - for the social media icons and the recipe card icons.
 - Am I Responsive? - to ensure the project looked good across all devices.
 - Favicon - to create the code and images for the icon in the tab bar.
-- Bootstrap - to craete nice layout for the app
+- Bootstrap - to create nice layout for the app.
 - Google Developer Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
 - Pexels - To source the recipes picture.
 - TinyPNG - To compress images.